 Plant Pass Biosecurity Scheme Launched Today

-Plant Pass, the new multisector plant production biosecurity scheme, is being formally launched today (May 16) and already has about 40 nurseries registered with ten fully certified.
+Plant Pass, the new multisector plant production biosecurity scheme, was formally launched today (May 16) and already has about 40 nurseries registered with ten fully certified.
 Watch the Plant Pass launch video.

 Plant Pass is the plant production sector’s commitment to Ko Tātou This Is Us.
 Ko Tātou is a Biosecurity New Zealand programme that demonstrates that every New Zealander and sector has an essential role in biosecurity.